thibaudcolas/draftjs-filters/README.md

 whitespacedCharacters: Array<string>,
 ```

+### Types

+If your project uses [Flow](https://flow.org/), type inference should just work.
+If you don't use Flow, it won't get in your way either.

 ### Advanced usage

 `filterEditorState` isn't very flexible.
 If you want more control over the filtering, simply compose your own filter function with the other single-purpose utilities.
 The Draft.js filters are published as ES6 modules using [Rollup](https://rollupjs.org/) – module bundlers like Rollup and Webpack will tree shake (remove) the unused functions so you only bundle the code you use.